 - Take an immersive city tour of Santiago de Chile

-- Stroll the colorful streets of coastal Valparaiso & Viña del Mar
+- Stroll the colorful streets of Valparaíso

-|Day 1||Arrival in Santiago de Chile||Santiago|
+|Day 1||Arrive in Santiago de Chile||Santiago|

 |Day 2||Santiago City Tour||Santiago|

-|Day 3||Day trip to Viña del Mar & Valparaiso||Santiago|
+|Day 3||Day Trip to Viña del Mar & Valparaíso||Santiago|

-|Day 4||Fly from Santiago to Puerto Arenas & Transfer to Puerto Natales||Puerto Natales|
+|Day 4||Fly to Puerto Arenas & Transfer to Puerto Natales||Puerto Natales|

-|Day 6||W Trek - Day 2/5||Torres del Paine|
+|Day 6||"W" Trek (Day 2)||Torres del Paine|

-|Day 7||W Trek - Day 3/5||Torres del Paine|
+|Day 7||"W" Trek (Day 3)||Torres del Paine|

-|Day 8||W Trek - Day 4/5||Torres del Paine|
+|Day 8||"W" Trek (Day 4)||Torres del Paine|

-|Day 9||W Trek - Day 5/5||Torres del Paine|
+|Day 9||"W" Trek (Day 5)||Torres del Paine|

-Day 1: Arrival in Santiago de Chile
+Day 1: Arrive in Santiago de Chile

-For dinner be sure to get out of the hotel and enjoy a culinary adventure in the city.
+For dinner, be sure to get out of the hotel and enjoy a culinary adventure in the city.
 In recent years Santiago has emerged as a global foodie destination.
 Chilean chefs are reinventing traditional dishes like empanadas, cazuelas (stews), and seafood with ingredients harvested all the way from the northern deserts and southern Patagonian regions.
 You can find great restaurants and wine bars not only in the Bellavista neighborhood but also in the revitalized historic barrios of Yungay and Italia.